 Most modern-day ESL teaching textbooks like Four Corners, Smart Choice, or Touchstone are heavy on communicative activities.

 This approach aims to mimic natural language learning with a focus on communication and instruction through exposure.
 It de-emphasizes formal grammar training.
-Instead, instructors concentrate on creating a stress-free environment and avoid forced language production from students.
+Instead, instructors concentrate on creating a stress-free environment and avoiding forced language production from students.

 Teachers also do not explicitly correct student mistakes.
 The goal is to reduce student anxiety and encourage them to engage with the second language spontaneously.